rsmp-nordic/tlc_programming/stage-based.md

 switch |*                 |      |                 |   |        |   |
        0s                                                           60s
 ```

-## Stages
-Each stage is defined by which groups are open and for how long.
-All other groups must be closed.

-Open typically means green, while closed typically means red.
-But depending on the type of group it could be e.g. a white horizontal or vertical bar for public transport.

-All groups remain in the same state throughout the stage.
-All state changes happen during transitions.

-You can define how much the stage can be shortened or extended by setting `min` and/or `max` durations.

-## Transitions
-A transition defines how to move from one stage to another by explicitly listing all state changes, including intermediate states like yellow.

-A transition does not include the start and end states, as these are defined by the stages you come from and go to.

-A particular transition always goes through the same state changes with the same duration.

-If a transition between stages A and B is not defined, the program cannot transition directly from A to B, although it might be possible to reach B via other stages.

-When designing a stage-based program, it must be ensured that all transitions are valid.

 ## Changing Offset
 Intersections that use the same cycle length can be coordinated by modifying their offsets.
 But a change in offset can happen for other reasons, e.g.: